osvaldog5511/github-tutorial/README.md

 Rolling back changes is when you undo edits, undo add, undo commit, and undo push.

 **undo edits:**
-- will undo evreything you edited.for example, if you added text, delete text, or change texts.
+- will undo everything you edited.
+For example, it will delete what you added text, delete text, or change texts.
-- to be able to use undo edits you have to use git status.
+- to be able to use undo edits you have to use `git status`.
-- git status will give you two hints to be able to undo edits such as (use "%%%%%%%%%%%%" to discard changes in working directory)
+- git status will give you two hints to be able to undo edits such as (use `git checkout --<filename>` to discard changes in working directory)
 - to be able to undo edits you will need to type the command that will discard your changes.

 **undo add:**
 - will undo the files you added
-- you must need to use git status
+- you must need to use `git status`
-- to be able to undo add you must use the command git reset <file>, <- you put the file you added that you want to undo.
+- to be able to undo add you must use the command `git reset <file>`, <- you put the file you added that you want to undo.

 **undo commit:**
 - when you commit/snapshot acidently you can be able to undo the commit.
 - you can't use git status to be able to commit
 - the command that will make you able to undo commit is git reset --soft HEAD~1, and git reset --hard HEAD~1
-- git reset --soft HEAD~1 will be able to makes sure that the changes in undone revisions are preserved.
+- `git reset --soft HEAD~1` will be able to makes sure that the changes in undone revisions are preserved.
-- git reset --hard HEAD~1 you will use this if you don't want to keep these changes
+- `git reset --hard HEAD~1` you will use this if you don't want to keep these changes

 **undo push:**
 - to be able to undo push you will need to use git revert -m 1 <merge-commit>
--git revert -m 1 <merge-commit> will undo your commits you pushed
+- git revert -m 1 <merge-commit> will undo your commits you pushed
 - With ‘-m 1’ it tell git to revert to the first parent of the mergecommit on the master branch.